 In today’s tutorial, let me tell you how to run a backup of your WordPress database without a plugin.
 But before that let’s understand the basics of the WordPress database.

-Your WordPress blog will contain all the content that you have uploaded so far in your website.
-The WordPress files contain your WordPress web application files, plugin files and theme files.
+Your WordPress blog will contain all the content that you have uploaded so far on your website.
+The WordPress files contain your WordPress web application files, plugin files, and theme files.